heinvv-abangani/github-review-script/docs/SUGGESTIONS-GUIDE.md

 3. **Follow standards**: Match the project's coding conventions
 4. **Explain why**: Always include context about why the change is needed
 5. **Keep it simple**: One logical change per suggestion
+6. **Prefer single-line**: Ask "Can I fix this with one line?" before using multi-line
+7. **Minimal precision**: Fix the minimum necessary code with maximum precision

 ## Tips for Authors